Kindertransport: Organisation and management

 The first party of 196 children arrived at Harwich on the TSS Prague on 2 December, three weeks after Kristallnacht, disembarking at Parkeston Quay.
 A plaque unveiled in 2011 at Harwich harbour marks this event.

-In the following nine months almost 10,000 unaccompanied, mainly Jewish, children travelled to England.
+In the following nine months almost 10,000 unaccompanied children, mainly Jewish, travelled to England.

-There were also Kindertransports to other countries, such as France, Belgium, the Netherlands, and Sweden.
+There were also Kindertransports to other countries, such as France, Belgium, the Netherlands, Sweden and Denmark.
 Dutch humanitarian Geertruida Wijsmuller-Meijer arranged for 1,500 children to be admitted to the Netherlands; the children were supported by the Dutch Committee for Jewish Refugees, which was paid by the Dutch Jewish Community.
 In Sweden, the Jewish Community of Stockholm negotiated with the government for an exception to the country's restrictive policy on Jewish refugees for a number of children.
 Eventually around 500 Jewish children from Germany aged between 1 and 15 were granted temporary residence permits on the condition that their parents would not try to enter the country.
 The children were selected by Jewish organisations in Germany and placed in foster homes and orphanages in Sweden.

 Initially the children came mainly from Germany and Austria (part of the Greater Reich after Anschluss).
 From 15 March 1939, with the German occupation of Czechoslovakia, transports from Prague were hastily organised.
-In February and August 1939, trains from Poland were arranged.
 Transports out of Nazi-occupied Europe continued until the declaration of war on 1 September 1939.

-A smaller number of children flew to Croydon, mainly from Prague.
+A smaller number of children flew to Croydon Airport, mainly from Prague.
 Other ports in England receiving the children included Dover.

 Last transport

 The last transport from the continent with 74 children left on the passenger-freighter SS Bodegraven on 14 May 1940, from IJmuiden, Netherlands.
 Their departure was organised by Geertruida Wijsmuller-Meijer, the Dutch organiser of the first transport from Vienna in December 1938.
 She had collected 66 of the children from the orphanage on the Kalverstraat in Amsterdam, part of which had been serving as a home for refugees.
 She could have joined the children, but chose to remain behind.
 This was a rescue action, as occupation of the Netherlands was imminent, with the country capitulating the next day.
 This ship was the last to leave the country freely.

 As the Netherlands was under attack by German forces from 10 May and bombing had been going on, there was no opportunity to confer with the parents of the children.
-At the time of this evacuation, these parents knew nothing of the evacuation of their children: according to unnamed sources, some of the parents were initially even very upset about this action and told Wijsmuller-Meijer that she should not have done this.
+At the time of this evacuation, these parents knew nothing of the evacuation of their children: according to unnamed sources, some of the parents were initially very upset about this action and told Wijsmuller-Meijer that she should not have done this.
 After 15 May, there was no more opportunity to leave the Netherlands as the country's borders were closed by the Nazis.